PascalSchroederDE/devops_for_ai_bt/content/2chapter.md

 Pods are the smallest unit in Kubernetes.
 They contain one or more containers, which are deployed together on the same host.
 There they can work together to perform a set of tasks. [@CoreOS]

-On the master node, there are an \acs{API} (\acl{API}) Server, a Controller Manager, a Scheduler and a key-value store called etcd. [@Fricke][@JorgeAcetozi]
+On the master node, there are an \acs{API} (\acl{API}) Server, a Controller Manager, a Scheduler and a key-value store like etcd. [@Fricke][@JorgeAcetozi]

 The API Server is for clients to run their requests against it.
-That means the API Server is responsible for the communication between Master and Worker nodes and for updating corresponding objects in the etcd. [@Fricke][@JorgeAcetozi]
+That means the API Server is responsible for the communication between Master and Worker nodes and for updating corresponding objects in the key-value store. [@Fricke][@JorgeAcetozi]

 The Controller Manager is a daemon, which embeds all of the Kubernetes controllers.
 Examples for them are the Replication Controller or the Endpoint Controller.
 Those controllers are watching the state of the cluster through the API Server.
 Whenever a specific action happens, it performs the necessary actions to hold the current state or to move the cluster towards the desired state. [@Fricke][@JorgeAcetozi]

 The scheduler manages the binding of pods to nodes.
 Therefore it watches for new deployments as well as for old ones to create new pods if a new deployment is created or recreating a pod whenever a pod gets destroyed.
 The scheduler organizes the allocation of the pods within the cluster based on available resources. [@Fricke][@JorgeAcetozi]

-The etcd is a key-value store, which stores the configuration data and the condition of the Kubernetes cluster. [@Fricke][@JorgeAcetozi]
+The key-value store stores the configuration data and the condition of the Kubernetes cluster. [@Fricke][@JorgeAcetozi]

 The worker node consists of a Kubelet, a cAdvisor, a Kube-Proxy and - as mentioned before - several Pods.

 The Kubelet needs to be used if a new pod should be deployed.
 Then it gets the action to create all needed containers.
-For that, it uses Docker to create them.
+For that, it uses a container engine like Docker to create them.
 Afterward, it combines some containers into one pod.
 Containers in one pod are always started and stopped together.
 This pod will then be deployed on the node, on which the Kubelet is located. [@Fricke][@JorgeAcetozi]

 The cAdvisor measures the usage of CPU-resources as well as demanded memory on its node.
 That information is forwarded to the master node.
 Based on those measurements, the scheduler allocates the pods within the cluster to ensure the best possible allocation of resources. [@Fricke][@JorgeAcetozi]

 The kube-proxy is a daemon that runs as a simple network proxy to provide the possibility of communicating to that node within the cluster.[@Fricke][@JorgeAcetozi]

-With this architecture, Kubernetes enables all the factors that are missing in a local deployment of Docker containers.
+With this architecture, Kubernetes enables all the factors that are missing in a local deployment of containers.

-First, the codebase of the deployment is given as YAML or JSON file and the container in Dockerfile.
+First, the codebase of the deployment is given as YAML or JSON file and the container in a file specified by the container engine, e.g. a Dockerfile.
 This way, source control of all the necessary code can be done using git, for example. [@MichaelD.Elder]

 Also, the dependencies for one Microservice can be checked easily with the functions *readinessProbe* and *livenessProbe*.
 While the *readinessProbe* tests whether there are backing services, the *livenessProbe* tests if the backing services are all healthy.
 In case of a missing or failed Microservice, the appropriate pod is automatically restarted. [@MichaelD.Elder]